google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 ## Previous Tuning Details

 The below tuning was done for the initial Uncertainty Baselines release.
-See [baselines/diabetic_retinopathy_detection/experiments/initial_tuning](baselines/diabetic_retinopathy_detection/experiments/initial_tuning) for the corresponding tuning scripts.
+See [baselines/diabetic_retinopathy_detection/experiments/initial_tuning](baselines/diabetic_retinopathy_detection/experiments/initial_tuning) for the corresponding tuning scripts and the trained model checkpoints [here](https://console.cloud.google.com/storage/browser/gresearch/reliable-deep-learning/checkpoints/baselines/diabetic_retinopathy_shifts).

 ### Model Checkpoints
 For each method we release the best-performing checkpoints.
 These checkpoints were trained on the combined training and validation set, using hyperparameters selected from the best validation performance.
 Each checkpoint was selected to be from the step during training with the best test AUC (averaged across the 10 random seeds).
 This was epoch 63 for the deterministic model, epoch 72 for the MC-Dropout method, epoch 31 for the Variational Inference method, and epoch 61 for the Radial BNNs method.
 For more details on the models, see the accompanying [Model Card](./model_card.md), which covers all the models below, as the dataset is exactly the same across them all, and the only model differences are minor calibration improvements.
 The checkpoints can be browsed [here](https://console.cloud.google.com/storage/browser/gresearch/reliable-deep-learning/checkpoints/baselines/diabetic_retinopathy_detection).